1.9 C

 • Vasaparken

-A lively urban park with playgrounds, sports facilities, and a café that is ideal for a stroll.
+This vibrant urban park boasts playgrounds, sports facilities, and a café, making it an ideal place for a stroll.

 • Odenplan Square